Observer Corps...Protecting Your Right to Know

 Our emphasis has been to have League Observers present at as many County Council and Planning & Zoning meetings as possible.
 The meetings are held in County Council Chambers in Georgetown, with Council held most Tuesday mornings and Planning & Zoning meeting twice a month on Thursday evenings.
 At the beginning of each month, Observers volunteer for any meeting or meetings they can attend.

 During the meetings, Observers take notes and use a simple Observer Corps Report Form to report their observations back to the League.
-A summary report is presented to the County and the media each year, usually close to the LWV's Sunshine Week in March.
+A summary report, called the Sunshine Report, is presented to the County and the media each year, usually close to the LWV's Sunshine Week in March.
 This keeps elected and appointed officials on notice, letting them know that someone is watching what decisions are being made and how they are being made.

 If you are interested in participating in this program as a regular or occasional Observer, please contact the LWVSC at observercorps [at] sussexlwv.org.